Command & Conquer (Nintendo 64)

 The values in the image indicate the height of the corners of the map tiles, which means that for a standard 64x64 cells C&C map you get a 65x65 height map image.

 The ROM contains a number of 65x65 images with the same name format as the missions, but starting with "CM" instead of "SC", which look like they're somehow derived from mission layouts.
-However, they don't look like height maps, and since they are high-colour images and not indexed ones, they don't seem usable as height maps, either.
+However, they are high-colour images and not indexed ones.
+The existence of a "CMFLAT.IMG" does indicate that they are probably height related.
+Given the data, they may be used as normal mapping for the "flat" terrain on the maps.

 The sound clip was most likely not used originally because the sequoia is a genus of trees from North-America, and all missions in the game take place in either Europe or Africa.